Creating A Successful Email Marketing Strategy

 Many businesses overlook the power of developing and executing a successful email marketing strategy.
 Are you one of them?

-Mostly because we continuously find ourselves overwhelmed with emails, which leaves us wondering how & why anyone would want to open our email marketing efforts?
-The thinking is that there are better ways to engage our audience, like social media?
+Mostly because we continuously find ourselves overwhelmed with emails, which leaves us wondering how & why anyone would want to open our email marketing efforts.

 EMAIL MARKETING STRATEGY: DETERMINE YOUR BUSINESS STRATEGY